mohammedehabhany2000-gif/zombie-moto/README.md

 # zombie-moto
-A 2D game about a man ride a motorbike through zombie after the world end
+It is a 2D game about a man who rides a motorbike across the end of the world, trying to escape zombies and deliver the antidote to the zombie virus to hospitals.